Table of Contents Contents

 When it comes to bonds, there are two ways to purchase them.
 The first way is to purchase a single bond directly from a broker.
 We mentioned above that this would likely be a financial institution or a licensed financial advisor.
 That being said, there is a more accessible way to purchase bonds.

 In Canada, instead of investing in one singular bond, you can also invest in a bond fund or bond ETFs.
 There are also bond mutual funds.
-These can be purchased through any bank or brokerage as well and are different corporate and government bonds already put together into a profile.
-They come as short term and long term, and you can choose how many shares you want to purchase.
-Since these funds, ETFs and mutual funds tend to be less risky, many investors also choose to add these to their portfolio
+These can be purchased through any bank or brokerage as well, and are different corporate and government bonds already put together into a profile.

 How to Purchase Bonds through Canadian Banks

 Buying bonds in Canada is actually pretty simple.
-You can either purchase them through a bond issuer which would be a private brokerage, through financial institutions or through a licensed financial advisor.
+You can either purchase them through a bond issuer, which would be a private brokerage, through financial institutions or through a licensed financial advisor.
 The process itself depends on where you are purchasing them.
 Keep in mind that you can also purchase foreign bonds the same way, not just Canadian bonds.

-With any of these bond issuers listed below you can also purchase bond funds, mutual funds and ETFs.
+With any of these bond issuers listed below, you can also purchase bond funds, mutual funds and ETFs.

 TD

-In Canada, TD offers a few different types of bonds including government and corporate bonds.
-They are sold as fixed income investments along with GICs and money market instruments.
-When it comes to investing with TD, you can start your account directly online.
-After that you can transfer the funds into the account with the online bill payment or funds transfer feature.
-Once that is done you can start building an investment portfolio.
+After that, you can transfer the funds into the account with the online bill payment or funds transfer feature.
+Once that is done, you can start building an investment portfolio.
 You can also call in to set up an appointment to create an investment account.

 Royal Bank